bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.12.4
+### Latest Release: 0.13.0
-# Improved
+#### Added
+- **Autocomplete Support for Configuration in .bruin.yml**: Enhanced the configuration file with predefined options and schema validations for better usability and error reduction.

+### Version 0.12.x
 - Updated the extension to support the new asset upstream format.
-- The old format is still working for older CLI versions.
-- The opacity for the lineage graph node is removed
+The old format is still working for older CLI versions.
+The opacity for the lineage graph node is removed.

-### Previous Highlights
-### Version 0.12.3
 - Fixed an issue where the environment list was being updated unnecessarily whenever a file was opened or updated.

-### Version 0.12.2
 - Fixed a typo in the pipeline snippet.

-### Version 0.12.1
-- Implemented snippets for creating Bruin root configuration and Bruin pipeline.
+- Implemented snippets for creating Bruin root configuration, pipeline and assets.

-### Version 0.12.0
-- Implemented new snippets for creating Bruin Python and SQL asset templates within VS Code.

 ### Version 0.11.x
 - Updated render icon to Bruin logo.